nunnatsa/ginkgolinter/README.md

   command line, and not from a comment.

 ### Suppress warning from the code
-To suppress the wrong length assertion warning, add a comment with (only)
+To suppress the wrong length and cap assertions warning, add a comment with (only)

 `ginkgo-linter:ignore-len-assert-warning`.